edsu/inkdroid.org/_posts/2022-11-16-bookmarks.md

 Speaking of the data, you can "export" the archived content, which takes it out of the browser local storage and packages it up as a [WACZ](https://specs.webrecorer.net/wacz/latest/) file, which is similar to EPUB or Word (DOCX) file in that it's just a ZIP file.
 You can view this file at any time by importing it back into ArchiveWebPage, or using the [ReplayWebPage](https://replayweb.page) player to play it back.
 ReplayWebPage is also a *client-side* application.
 The data you load in is store locally--not in the cloud.

 If you do want to publish your archive you can [embed it](https://replayweb.page/docs/embedding) on a web page of your choosing using the &lt;replay-web-page&gt; web component.

 To be on the safe side you probably only want to do this once you've decided to remove your Twitter account.
-Since the web archive records all the communications from the Twitter website when rendering a page it's possible there might be some time-sensitive, private information in the archive that someone could use to access your account.
+The web archive contains *all the communications* from the Twitter website, so it's possible there might be some time-sensitive, private information in the archive that someone could use to access your account.
+But if you don't have an account anymore 🤷

 Here's the HTML I'm using here on my Jekyll static site: